BorisWilhelms/blog/content/post/azure-functions-dependency-injection.md

 title = "Dependency injection in Azure Functions on function level"
 +++

+***This solution only supports transient and singleton scoped services.
+Please see my [follow up post][followup] where you learn how to implement proper dependency injection with support for scoped services.***

-Out of the box Azure Functions does not come with depdendency injection support you can use in your functions.
+Out of the box Azure Functions does not come with dependency injection support you can use in your functions.
 There are quite a lot of ways to add dependency injection, but most of them rely on the Service Locator (anti-)pattern.
 In this post you will learn how to implement dependency injection on function level using the extensions API without the Service Locator (anti-)pattern.

 # Goal
 The goal is to inject dependencies into our functions as a parameters.